Reckless Driving in Pasco County

 Lawyer for Reckless Driving in Pasco County, FL

-We fight cases involving officers with the Pasco Sheriff’s Office or the local police departments in New Port Richey, Port Richey, Dade City or Land ‘O Lakes.
+The attorneys at Sammis Law firm fight reckless driving cases involving officers with the Pasco Sheriff’s Office or the local police departments in New Port Richey, Port Richey, Dade City, or Land ‘O Lakes.

 Our second office is conveniently located in New Port Richey, across from the West Pasco Judicial Center.
 We fight these cases at the courthouse in New Port Richey and Dade City.